fritzing/aisler-wiki/Readme.md

 This is the public wiki of AISLER's service and also for general electronics manufacturing topics.
 Feel free to contribute by filing issues or submitting a pull request.

 This wiki uses [gollum](https://github.com/gollum/gollum) style syntax.
-So if you follow its instructions to set it up.)
+So you follow its instructions to set it up.

 [The wiki's homepage](https://github.com/AislerHQ/aisler-wiki.git)